David Bhana: Early career

 From 2012 to 2013, Bhana played for the New Zealand Warriors' NYC team.
 On 13 October 2012, he played for the Junior Kiwis against the Junior Kangaroos.
 In 2013, he captained the side, including in the 30-42 2013 NYC Grand Final loss to the Penrith Panthers.
 On 27 August 2013, he was named on the interchange bench in the 2013 NYC Team of the Year.
 On 13 October 2013, he captained the Junior Kiwis against the Junior Kangaroos, in which the Kiwis went down 26–38.
 In 2014, he graduated on to the Warriors' New South Wales Cup team.
-On 3 November 2015, he signed a 2-year contract with the Newcastle Knights starting in 2016.
+On 3 November 2015, he signed a two-year contract with the Newcastle Knights starting in 2016.

 2016

-In round 1 of the 2016 NRL season, Bhana made his NRL debut for the Knights against the Gold Coast Titans.
+In round 1 of the 2016 NRL season, Bhana made his NRL debut for Newcastle against the Gold Coast Titans.

 He was named in the New Zealand Māori squad for a match against the New Zealand Residents on 15 October 2016.

 2017

-In April, Bhana suffered a severe knee injury while playing for the Knights' Intrust Super Premiership NSW team.
+In April, Bhana suffered a severe knee injury while playing for the Novocastrians Intrust Super Premiership NSW team.
 The injury required multiple surgeries including an anterior cruciate ligament reconstruction, ruling him out for the remainder of the season.
-The injury prevented him from playing another game for the Knights as he was not offered a new contract beyond 2017.
+The injury prevented him from playing another game for the Novocastrians as he was not offered a new contract beyond 2017.